Doctorate

 - largest city in Switzerland with a top ranking for quality of life

-- fantastic for water activities, winter sports or hiking because of the lake and the Alps within close proximity
+- fantastic water activities, winter sports or hiking because of the lake and the Alps within close proximity

 - variety of cultural events and night life, very cosmopolitan